How to tag responses

 Step 1

-Once you have created your question, to add tags to it, click on the blue Tags section below the answer component(s):
+Once you have created your question, to add tags to it, select the pale blue Tags section which is automatically generated below any answer component(s) you create:

 Question sub components with tags section highlighted.